sensu/sensu-docs/content/sensu-core/0.29/reference/handlers.md

 Sensu Client `keepalives` are the heartbeat mechanism used by Sensu to ensure that all registered Sensu clients are still operational and able to reach the [Sensu transport][5].
-By default `keepalive` events are handled by the [default handler][#the-default-handler].
+By default `keepalive` events are handled by the [default handler](#the-default-handler).

-The `keepalive` scope can be configured to use specific handlers on the client, as well as overriding the default threashold values
+The `keepalive` scope can be configured to use specific handlers on the client, as well as overriding the default threshold values.

 For example:
 {{< highlight json >}}